RyanKaleliGabriel/RyanKaleliGabriel/README.md

 Mobile no. 0704383812
 I'm always interested in hearing about new opportunities, connecting with other developers working with me on a data analysis project.
 Feel free to contact me at kaleligabriel6@gmail.com or connect with me on twitter at iheartgabriel3.

-Thanks for taking the time to read about me and my experience as a full-stack web developer.
+Thanks for taking the time to read about me.
 I look forward to hearing from you!